-i) Verbal intervention to prompt deeper thinking, and swiftly address misconceptions during lessons.
+- i) Verbal intervention to prompt deeper thinking, and swiftly address misconceptions during lessons.
 This occurs through effective questioning to clarify or refocus tasks and enquiry, mini plenaries and mid-lesson adjustments.
 It may also be verbal feedback given during a 1:1 learning conference with a pupil or on a group basis.
-This should be noted down to record what verbal feedback was given.

-ii) Light Touch English Book Marking (agreed approach):

-- Highlight the WALT

-- Success Criteria to be completed by child only

-- No comment expected

-- Light Spelling, Punctuation and Grammar (S,P,G) eg three spelling errors

-- Obvious ETIW issues to be picked up

-iii) Focused English Book Marking(agreed approach):
+This should be noted down to record what verbal feedback was given. - ii) Light Touch Short Burst English Book Marking (agreed approach): - Highlight the WALT - Success Criteria to be completed by child only - No comment expected - Verbal feedback encouraged marked with V in a circle and simple explanation eg similies - Light Spelling, Punctuation and Grammar (S,P,G) eg three spelling errors linked to year group - Obvious ETIW issues to be picked up iii) Focused English Book Marking(agreed approach):